learn-co-students/Phase-4-112221/05-authentication/README.md

  => "$2a$12$khRZRj8RYrZ52O7Yugw1z."

  # authenticate
- # If the BCrypt Engin is given the correct password with the correct salt it will generate a hashed password instance. == when compared with an instance of a Bcrypt hashed password does something different.
+ # If the BCrypt Engin is given the correct password with the correct salt it will generate a hashed password instance. `==` does something different when used on a BCrypt password instance.
-# With this method we can see if the same password with the same salt produces the same string.
+# It takes a string and hashes it with the salt from the BCrypt instance.
 # BCyrpt docs
 #
 #  def ==(secret)
 #     super(BCrypt::Engine.hash_secret(secret, @salt))
 #  end

-#Hashes the users input with salt saved in db.
+#If we use BCrypt to hash a users password from login with the salt from our database we can produce a BCrypt password instance.
-cow2 BCrypt::Engine::hash_secret('cow', cow.salt)
+cow2 = BCrypt::Engine::hash_secret('cow', cow.salt)

-# checks above instance against password_digest in DB
-# == hashes the password_digest and compares it with the instance we just created.
+# We can then use `==` to verify that the above instance matches with what we have in our database.

 cow2 == "$2a$12$YoAo8BwjPhrQIF8X..nQGeLFAI3jzltfe.rGzIeERJGswxD65ZjKi"

 ```